Duo integrates with your Cisco ASA VPN to add two-factor authentication to any VPN login.

-The Cisco AnyConnect RADIUS instructions supports push, phone call, or passcode authentication for AnyConnect desktop and mobile client connections that use SSL encryption.
+The Cisco AnyConnect RADIUS instructions support push, phone call, or passcode authentication for AnyConnect desktop and mobile client connections that use SSL encryption.
 This configuration does not feature the interactive Duo Prompt for web-based logins, but does capture client IP informations for use with Duo policies, such as geolocation and authorized networks.

 Please refer to the Duo for Cisco AnyConnect VPN with ASA or Firepower overview to learn more about the different options for protecting ASA logins with Duo MFA.